MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 DumpMachine();
 ```

-As in real quantum computations, Q# does not allow you to directly access qubit states.
-However, the `DumpMachine` operation prints the target machine's current state, so it can provide valuable insight for debugging and learning when used in conjunction with the full state simulator.
+As in real quantum computations, Q# doesn't allow you to directly access qubit states.
+However, the `DumpMachine` operation prints the target machine's current state, so it can provide valuable insight for debugging and learning when used together with the full state simulator.

 ### Apply single-qubit and controlled operations